codess-aus/DP-200/README.md

 You should not use the following statement:
 GRANT VIEW ANY COLUMN ENCRYPTION KEY DEFINITION TO 'Sam' This grants Sam permission to read metadata of column encryption keys and to query encrypted columns.

+You should not grant the ALTER ANY COLUMN MASTER KEY permission to Sam.
+This permission allows you to manage the master key, which encrypts and decrypts column encryption keys.
+This permission is not required to query encrypted columns.

+You should not grant the ALTER ANY COLUMN ENCRYPTION KEY permission to Sam.
+This permission allows you to manage column encryption keys.
+This permission is not required to query encrypted columns.

+You should grant the VIEW ANY COLUMN MASTER KEY DEFINITION permission to Sam.
+This permission allows Sam to view column master key metadata and to query encrypted columns.
+You should grant the VIEW ANY COLUMN ENCRYPTION KEY DEFINITION permission to Sam.
+This permission allows Sam to view column encryption key metadata and to query encrypted columns.